Quasar2134/MC-Overhaul-Survivalist-Datapack/README.md

 Features:
   - New hydration system that leads to death if not taken care of, submerge into freshwater, fill water bottles or eat certain foods to replenish.
 Fire resistance effect will also stop hydration drain.
-  - Improved recipes
-  - TNT is more volatile and most explosions create chain reactions
-    - Gamerule, tntExplodes=false will stop regular tnt from exploding as well as remove all explosion volatility and chain reactions
-  - More biome placed features, refurbished biomes and structures
-  - 5 new overworld biomes
-  - 4 new structures
-  - 3 new advancement tabs representing compendiums to unlock with lore and brief descriptions for each entry
-    - Biomes are unlocked when entering the respective biome on solid ground, but on the surface in the overworld and end the sky must be seen
-    - Structures are unlocked when entering the respective structure
-    - Mobs are unlocked by completing certain tasks/challenges as well as looking at them through a spyglass
-  - More mobs now have non-zero knockback resistance
-  - TNT is more volatile and most explosions create chain reactions
-    - Gamerule, tntExplodes=false will stop regular tnt from exploding as well as remove all explosion volatility and chain reactions
-  - Sleeping now passes time on status effects
-  - Many items are now immune to fire and some are immune to lava and or explosions
-  - Swords can block most attacks (except for wooden and stone), but with a smaller delay frame than a shield and not explosions or projectiles
   - Some items change or get destroyed when subject to lava, fire or water
     - Sugar, Gunpowder, etc are dissolved in water
     - Bowls of soup/stew lose their food underwater